Set up recurring scanning

 Note

 You must match the scanner and version to the scanner and version used in the software supply chain.
-Using different types of scanners between build time and recurring scans is not supported and results in vulnerabilities being double counted in the Security Analysis plug-in in Tanzu Developer Portal.
+Using different types of scanners between build time and recurring scans is not supported, and causes the Security Analysis plug-in in Tanzu Developer Portal to double count vulnerabilities.

-To apply this configuration, save it to a file and apply it to the namespace created for recurring scans:
+To apply this configuration, save it to a file and apply it to the namespace created for recurring scans by running:

 kubectl apply -f trivy-recurring-scan.yaml --namespace NAMESPACE